top of page

 thefotowalker

-The tro-tro, Ghana’s iconic shared minibus, is the main mode of transportation for millions of locals, and no visit would be complete without experiencing it firsthand.
-As an immersive traveler, Speed absolutely must experience the troski way.
+The trotro is the main mode of transportation for millions of Ghanaians, so no visit would be complete without experiencing it firsthand.
+As an immersive traveler, Speed must experience the troski way.
 Trotro's are controlled and safe but still guarantee endless opportunities for hilarious live reactions.
-Picture Speed watching an old Ghallywood classic like KyeiwaaĀ on the tiny screen (if he is lucky), or being preached to with no context while he fights the mate for his correct change.
-His presence is bound to surprise some lucky fans, or earn him new friends, as he interacts with locals in the intimate bus setting.
-Watching Speed sample and rate street snacks through the open windows will also add a truly authentic touch to the experience.
-And maybe, if he's lucky like I was, he may witness the tro-tro door fall off mid-ride, the mate scramble out of the moving bus to go and pick it up and the mate hold ing the door closed for the remainder of the ride - a true, unforgettable slice of authentic Ghanaian life.
-I should know because I'm not making it up - this really happened last time I boarded a trotro.
+Picture Speed watching an old Ghallywood classic like KyeiwaaĀ on the tiny screen, or being preached to with no context while he fights the mate for his change.
+His presence is bound to surprise some lucky fans, or earn him new ones, as he interacts with passengers in the intimate bus setting.
+Speeding sample and rating street snacks through the windows will also add a truly authentic touch.
+And if he's lucky like I was, he may witness the trotro door fall off mid-ride, the mate scramble out of the moving bus to go and pick it up and the mate holding the door closed for the remainder of the journey - a true, unforgettable slice of GH life.

 Take An Okada Bike Tour of Accra City